Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 13 Mei 2026 18.34.42 UTC
+- WIB: Rabu, 13 Mei 2026 21.54.24 UTC
-- WITA: Rabu, 13 Mei 2026 19.34.42 UTC
+- WITA: Rabu, 13 Mei 2026 22.54.24 UTC
-- WIT: Rabu, 13 Mei 2026 20.34.42 UTC
+- WIT: Rabu, 13 Mei 2026 23.54.24 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: inspirational
+Kategori: friendship